rroels/kicad_pro_micro_rp2040/README.md

 ## Symbol

-To use the symbol, simple add `pro_micro_rp2040.kicad_sym` to your global or local symbol library.
+To use the symbol, simply add `pro_micro_rp2040.kicad_sym` to your global or local symbol library.

 <img src="images/symbol.jpg" width="300">